mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 our way we work together.
 More powerful.
 Yeah.
 Maybe the last question that I have for you too, as you're giving workshops on inclusion, diversity [00:38:00] and equity.
-So.
-How do that workshop works?
-And also who should be on the workshop should be asked advocates, like people that are already pro diversity, equity and inclusion, or should we better have the skeptics participate or a mixture, or how are you going about that?
+So, how do the workshops work?
+And also who should be on the workshop?
+Should we ask advocates, like people that are already pro diversity, equity and inclusion, or should we better have the skeptics participate or a mixture, or how are you going about that?
 Is there a minimum number of people at the company that have to take such a workshop to be, to get that ripple